 China Global Regulatory Program

 In November 2014, the China Food and Drug Administration (CFDA) issued a Draft Guidance on Multi-Regional Clinical Trials (Provisional) to set forth requirements for clinical trials in China.
-The guidance outlined CFDA’s new, conservative interpretation of existing regulatory requirements.
+The guidance outlined CFDA’s then current interpretation of existing regulatory requirements.

-Impact: Provide scientific justification for when the utilization of an MRCT is sufficient to demonstrate safety and efficacy in a particular study
+Impact: Provide scientific approach, based on statistical analyses, for the utilization of results from an MRCT to demonstrate safety and efficacy in a particular study.

 - Determine if the sample size of a particular population in the total study population is sufficient to evaluate and demonstrate safety and efficacy for patients in that country

 - Determine how scientific and statistical justifications align with existing legal requirements for MRCTs

 - Develop methods for analyzing the consistency of regional sub-groups and the overall study data (trend analysis) for key safety and efficacy outcomes

 - Develop guidelines (or an algorithm) of how external and internal factors in different regions may impact drug efficacy and/or safety

 - Provide a framework based on ICH E5 and ICH E-17 General principles on planning/designing Multi-Regional Clinical Trials for how countries can consider the importance of ethnic factors in the evaluation on drug efficacy/safety for the design of MRCTs.

 - March 2015: Launched project with Peking University